koleshjr/Unifi_Instruct_Rag/README.md

 * Proprietary models definitely won.

    In my case, I had success with Gemini-Pro and GPT-4.
 GPT-4 is expensive but still doesn't cost more than $11 per extraction.
-Gemini-Pro, on the other hand, is way cheaper (approximately less $0.5 to $1 per experiment) and offers comparable accuracy with GPT-4 although slightly lower.
+Gemini-Pro, on the other hand, is way cheaper (approximately $0.5 to $1 per experiment) and offers comparable accuracy with GPT-4 although slightly lower.

 * Large language models love to be shown what to do to increase accuracy.